 The Aguas Calientes project is owned 100% by Aldebaran and is located in northwestern Argentina in Jujuy Province, 130 km west of the City of Salta.
 The property is comprised of a single claim covering 4,835 hectares.
-The project consists of two main zones displaying epithermal precious metal mineralization associated with silica-(clay)-sericite alteration emplaced in Miocene volcanic and volcanoclastic rocks and in adjacent sedimentary strata of Late Cretaceous and Tertiary age.
-These zones have potential to host economic gold deposits.
-In October 2019, the Company commenced a short diamond drill program of approximately 2,500 m to test for concealed high-grade, intermediate sulphidation epithermal veins beneath shallow post-mineral cover.
+The project consists of two main zones displaying epithermal precious metal (Au-Ag) mineralization associated with silica-(clay)-sericite alteration emplaced in Miocene volcanic and volcanoclastic rocks and in adjacent sedimentary strata of Late Cretaceous and Tertiary age.
+The exploration history of the project is summarized below.